Methocarbamol: Side effects

 While the product label states that methocarbamol can cause jaundice, there is minimal evidence to suggest that methocarbamol causes liver damage.
-During clinical trials of methocarbamol, there were no laboratory measurements of liver damage indicators, such as serum aminotransferase (AST/ALT) levels, to confirm hepatotoxicity.
+During clinical trials of methocarbamol, there were no laboratory measurements of liver damage indicators, such as serum transaminase (AST/ALT) levels, to confirm hepatotoxicity.
 Although unlikely, it is impossible to rule out that methocarbamol may cause mild liver injury with use.

 Elderly

 Skeletal muscle relaxants are associated with an increased risk of injury among older adults.
-Methocarbamol appeared to be less sedating than other muscle relaxants, most notably cyclobenzaprine, but had similar increased risk of injury.
+Methocarbamol appeared to be less sedating than other muscle relaxants, most notably cyclobenzaprine but had a similarly increased risk of injury.
 Methocarbamol is cited along with "most muscle relaxants" in the 2012 Beers Criteria as being "poorly tolerated by older adults, because of anticholinergic adverse effects, sedation, increased risk of fractures," noting that "effectiveness dosages tolerated by older adults is questionable."

 Pregnancy

 Methocarbamol is labeled by the FDA as a pregnancy category C medication.
-The teratogenic effects of the medication are not known and should be given to pregnant women only when clearly indicated.
+The teratogenic effects of the medication are not known and should be given to pregnant women only when indicated.

 Overdose

 There is limited information available on the acute toxicity of methocarbamol.
-Overdose is used frequently in conjunction with CNS depressants such as alcohol or benzodiazepines and will have symptoms of nausea, drowsiness, blurred vision, hypotension, seizures, and coma.
+Overdose is observed frequently in conjunction with CNS depressants such as alcohol or benzodiazepines and will have symptoms of nausea, drowsiness, blurred vision, hypotension, seizures, and coma.
 There are reported deaths with an overdose of methocarbamol alone or in the presence of other CNS depressants.